 2. Lemon Volcano

 Have a blast creating this erupting lemon volcano!
-By using average household supplies, 4th graders discover properties of both acids and bases and learn how the interaction between them causes a chemical reaction.
+By using average household supplies, 4th graders discover the properties of both acids and bases and learn how the interaction between them causes a chemical reaction.

-3. Earthquake simulation
+3. Earthquake Simulation

 Set a dish of jelly and then go about building a structure on it.
 Upon completion of the structure, wobble the dish so that the jelly shakes and disrupts the structure- in turn demonstrating the science of seismology.